-The fruit of the Holy Spirit is the evidence of the death of the old man (the embodiment of the sinful nature and life).
-Therefore, it is only those who have been united together with Christ in the likeness of His death and resurrection that can bear or manifest the fruit of the Holy Spirit (Rom.
+The fruit of the Holy Spirit is the evidence of the old man’s death (the embodiment of the sinful nature and life).
+Therefore, only those who have been united together with Christ in the likeness of His death and resurrection can bear or manifest the fruit of the Holy Spirit (Rom.
 6:3-5).

 The Lord Jesus said, “Truly, truly, I say to you, unless a grain of wheat falls into the earth and dies, it remains alone; but if it dies, it bears much fruit.”
 (John 12:24 RSV).

-It is interesting to note that although there are nine fruit of the Holy Spirit listed in the book of Galatians 5:22-23, yet they are listed as a single unit – one fruit of the Holy Spirit.
+It is interesting to note that although there is nine fruit of the Holy Spirit listed in the book of Galatians 5:22-23, they are listed as a single unit – one fruit of the Holy Spirit.

 22 But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness,

 23 gentleness, self-control.
-Against such there is no law.
-(NKJV).
+Against such, there is no law.

 Let us examine the fruit of the Spirit one after the other.